 Creating a Bottom Layer

-For this soap, I wanted to have a clear base layer.
+For this soap, you want to have a clear base layer.
 You could alternatively use all of the three soaps and just keep pouring/layering until you had poured it all.

 Finished Bars of "Cool Water" Melt and Pour Soap Project

 Finished bars of the "Cool Water" melt and pour soap.
 You can see a few of the bars have a darker blue "base" than the others.
-This was my artistic side manifesting.
-After I had poured some of the clear base layers, I added another couple of drops of blue color to the remaining soap.
-This gave me a darker blue color on that layer.
+This was our artistic side manifesting.
+After we had poured some of the clear base layers, we added another couple of drops of blue color to the remaining soap.
+This gave a darker blue color on that layer.

-Use your own artistic eye to combine colors, layers, and style into your own melt and pour soapmaking projects.
+Use your artistic eye to combine colors, layers, and style into your melt and pour soapmaking projects.